SpectraL519/cpp-gl/docs/graph.md

 ### Incidence Operations

 * **`graph.are_incident(first_id, second_id) const`**:
-  * Returns true if the vertices with the specified IDs are incident to each other or the IDs are the same.
+  * *Description*: Returns true if the vertices with the specified IDs are incident to each other or the IDs are the same.
   * *Parameters*:
     * `first_id: types::id_type` – the ID of the first vertex.
     * `second_id: types::id_type` – the ID of the second vertex.
   * *Return type*: `bool`

 * **`graph.are_incident(first, second) const`**:
-  * Returns true if the specified vertices are incident to each other or if they are the same.
+  * *Description*: Returns true if the specified vertices are incident to each other or if they are the same.
   * *Parameters*:
     * `first: const vertex_type&` – the first vertex.
     * `second: const vertex_type&` – the second vertex.
   * *Return type*: `bool`

 * **`graph.are_incident(vertex, edge) const`**:
-  * Returns true if the given vertex is incident with the given edge.
+  * *Description*: Returns true if the given vertex is incident with the given edge.
   * *Parameters*:
     * `vertex: const vertex_type&` – the vertex to check for incidence.
     * `edge: const edge_type&` – the edge to check against.
   * *Return type*: `bool`

 * **`graph.are_incident(edge, vertex) const`**:
-  * Returns true if the given vertex is incident with the given edge.
+  * *Description*: Returns true if the given vertex is incident with the given edge.
   * *Parameters*:
     * `edge: const edge_type&` – the edge to check for incidence.
     * `vertex: const vertex_type&` – the vertex to check against.
   * *Return type*: `bool`

 * **`graph.are_incident(edge_1, edge_2) const`**:
-  * Returns true if the given edges are incident.
+  * *Description*: Returns true if the given edges are incident.
   * *Parameters*:
     * `edge_1: const edge_type&` – the first edge.
     * `edge_2: const edge_type&` – the second edge.